How to Write a College Application Resume (+ Examples)

 1. Pick the Best Format for College Application Resume

 There are around 57,000 applicants that try to get into Harvard each year.
 And only about 2,000 get admitted.
 So, about 3.5–4%.
-To be in the 4% that do get in, you need to have jaw-dropping academic achievements from high school—
+To be in the 4% that do get in, you need to have jaw-dropping academic achievements from high school.

 Expert Hint: Since you’re applying to college, you might’ve heard the term CV being tossed around.
 But you don’t need to create a detailed CV when writing a high school resume for college.
 If you’d like to learn more about the differences between CVs and resumes, click the embedded link.

-3. Show Educational Prowess
+2. Show Educational Prowess

-That goes without saying.
-You need to build a strong education section on a college application resume.
+If there is one part you really need to focus on when writing a high school resume for college, it’s the education section.
 But, you’ll include a bit more information than if you were writing a resume tailored for a job.

-A university cares for your grades.
-So you need to show your GPA, SAT, and you can also highlight your best A+ subjects.
+You can also highlight your best A+ subjects.
 On top of that, include additional information that shows your commitment to gaining knowledge, as well as other practical, relevant achievements gained during high school.

 Education on a High School Resume for College—Example